Burnie

 Burnie Regional Museum

 Discover the history of Burnie and what life was like as an early pioneer on Tasmania’s North West Coast.
 Located at Little Alexander St, Burnie.
-Open from 10am to 4:30pm Mon to Fri except public holidays.
-Admission $6.50 Adults, $5 Concession, $2.50 Children, $15 Family (up to 3 children).
+Open from 10am to 4:00pm Wed to Fri except public holidays.
+Admission is FREE.

 Hellyers Road Distillery